Inclusive Employment for Canadians with Disabilities

 Torjman, S. 2015.
 Disability Supports: Missing on the Policy Radar.
 Renewing Canada’s Social Architecture.
 Research #5.
 Ottawa: Caledon Institute of Social Policy.

 Turcotte, M. 2014.
 “Persons with Disabilities and Employment.”
 Insights on Canadian Society.
 Statistics Canada, catalogue no. 75-006-X.

 United Nations.
 2006.
 “Convention on the Rights of Persons with Disabilities and Optional Protocol.”
 Geneva: United Nations.
 Accessed May 26, 2016. http://www.un.org/disabilities/documents/convention/convoptprot-e.pdf

-Inclusive Employment for Canadians with Disabilities: Toward a New Policy Framework and Agenda, by Michael Prince, can be downloaded from the Institute’s website (irpp.org).
+On peut télécharger Inclusive Employment for Canadians with Disabilities: Toward a New Policy Framework and Agenda, de Michael Prince, sur le site de l’Institut (irpp.org/fr).